Alabama representative gets articles of impeachment signatures

 Henry has accused the governor of willful neglect of duty and corruption in office.

-, articles of impeachment must be brought forward by the state House of Representatives, while the state Senate acts as jury.
+In Alabama, articles of impeachment must be brought forward by the state House of Representatives, while the state Senate acts as jury.
 Most states follow a similar procedure, according to the National Conference of State Legislatures.